Welcome to today's edition of the Rush 24-7 podcast.

 First, he claims to have dealt decisively with the terror threat, rendering it a disparate series of ragtag JVs.

-Second, he asserts that the threat is unrelated to Islam, which is innately peaceful, is moderate, and is opposed to the wanton violent extremists who purport to act in its name.
+Second, he asserts that the threat is unrelated to Islam, which is innately peaceful, is moderate, and is opposed to the wanton, violent extremists who purport to act in its name.

-Now the president's been compelled to act against a jihad that has neither ended nor been decimated.
+Now, the president's been compelled to act against a jihad that has neither ended nor been decimated.

 It was literally just made up.

-Suddenly tens of thousands of terrorists armed to the teeth were demolishing American trained armies, beheading American journalists and threatening American targets.
+Suddenly, tens of thousands of terrorists armed to the teeth were demolishing American-trained armies, beheading American journalists and threatening American targets.

 Now, Obama can't say it's Al-Qaeda because he wiped them out.

-He can't say it's Al Qaeda because they've been on the run for long.
+He can't say it's Al-Qaeda because they've been on the run for long.

-Can't say it's ISIS because they're the JV team.
+He can't say it's ISIS because they're the JV team.

-He can't say it's Al Qaeda because he killed bin Laden.
+He can't say it's Al-Qaeda because he killed bin Laden.

 GM's whatever.

-GM's alive, O bin Laden's dead, whatever.
+GM's alive, bin Laden's dead, whatever.

-They had they had to make it up.
+They had to make it up.

 And I remember I want to take you back to this program last Wednesday.

-When I first heard about this, I just want to review for you so that you can hear what you heard again me say on this program.
+When I first heard about this, I just want to review for you so that you can hear what you heard, again, me say on this program.

-The regime has given this group a new name in order for Obama to be able to continue to say he wiped Al-Qaeda out.
+The regime has given this group a new name in order for Obama to be able to continue to say he wiped al-Qaeda out.

-And so you come up with a new name for Al-Qaeda, the Kardashians, whatever the Corusons, whatever they are, and either way, it's defeating.
+And so you come up with a new name for Al-Qaeda, the Kardashians, whatever, the Corazons, whatever they are.

-I mean, if you wipe out Al Qaeda, how can they have a new group spring up?
+I mean, if you wipe out Al-Qaeda, how can they have a new group spring up?

 If you wipe them out, you wipe them out.